amplication/docs/docs/premium-features/break-the-monolith.md

 This guide will walk you through the steps to effectively utilize this feature for enhancing your application's architecture.

 :::note
-The "Break The Monolith" feature is **available to Enterprise workspaces including trial workspaces**.
+The "Break The Monolith" feature is currently in beta and **available to Enterprise workspaces including trial workspaces**.
 :::

 ## What is "Break The Monolith"?